 Representatives of the European institutions and organisations, responding to the appeals for support made by the Ukrainian speakers, ensured them of their support but also urged the deputies to Verkhovna Rada to fully use the tools they have at hand to address their government and authorities with concrete questions, requiring clear answers.

-Using the occasion of the event, the Open Dialog Foundation additionally organised a series of direct meetings for our guest delegation with Members of the European Parliament, to discuss the problems with corruption in Ukraine, as well as the current developments of the situation in the country, both with regard to the reforms and the conflict in the East.
+Using the occasion of the event, the Open Dialogue Foundation additionally organised a series of direct meetings for our guest delegation with Members of the European Parliament, to discuss the problems with corruption in Ukraine, as well as the current developments of the situation in the country, both with regard to the reforms and the conflict in the East.

 The delegation met with the Vice-President of the European Parliament, Mr Ryszard Czarnecki, with the Vice-Chair of the EP’s Delegation to the EU-Ukraine Parliamentary Cooperation Committee, Mr Tibor Szanyi, as well as with other supportive MEPs, Mr Victor Bostinaru and Mr Ivan Stefanec.
 The visit to Brussels has also been an occasion to meet with the Head of the Ukrainian Mission to the EU, Mr Kostiantyn Yelisieiev.

-Facilitating direct meetings between representatives of the Ukrainian civil and political society and the representatives of the European and international institutions and organisations are part of the Open Dialog Foundation’s mission and provide a unique opportunity for both sides to exchange first-hand information and directly discuss the situation in the country.
+Facilitating direct meetings between representatives of the Ukrainian civil and political society and the representatives of the European and international institutions and organisations are part of the Open Dialogue Foundation’s mission and provide a unique opportunity for both sides to exchange first-hand information and directly discuss the situation in the country.